 A peptic ulcer is an open sore or raw area in the lining of the stomach (gastric ulcer) or upper part of the small intestine (duodenal ulcer).
 This article describes how to care for yourself after you have been treated by your health care provider for this condition.

 You have peptic ulcer disease (PUD).
 You may have had tests to help diagnose your ulcer.
 One of these tests may have been to look for bacteria in your stomach called Helicobacter pylori (H pylori).
 This type of infection is a common cause of ulcers.

-Most peptic ulcers will heal within about 4 to 6 weeks after treatment begins.
-DO NOT stop taking the medicines you have been prescribed, even if symptoms go away quickly.
+Most peptic ulcers will heal within 4 to 6 weeks after treatment begins.
+Do not stop taking the medicines you have been prescribed, even if symptoms go away quickly.

 Diet and Lifestyle